-Agencies must classify a failure as major if it results in a safety hazard or if the vehicle is disabled. means This that а maior mechanical system failure does not have to be expensive or difficult to repair in order to meet definition: it could inexpensive or easy to repair, such as a flat tire.
+Agencies must classify a failure as major if it results in a safety hazard or if the vehicle is disabled.
+This means that a major mechanical system failure does not have to be expensive or difficult to repair in order to meet the definition; it could be inexpensive or easy to repair, such as a flat tire.